Meghan Trainor, Lady Gaga, The Weeknd, And Sia Had Worst Songs Of 2016 [Opinion]

 1. Meghan Trainor, “NO”

 “NO” was supposed to be some sort of feminist anthem, but it sounds like a parody of a feminist anthem instead.
 Trainor tries her hand at rapping and fails.
-Her nasal voice doesn’t do much to help the song, which sounds DOA after the first ten seconds.
+Her nasally voice doesn’t do much to help the song, which sounds DOA after the first 10 seconds.
 And the video, where Trainor awkwardly tries to dance, doesn’t help much either.

 Once again, this author’s opinion certainly doesn’t represent the mainstream.
 “NO” climbed to No. 3 on the Billboard Hot 100 and received some good reviews from other critics.
 Music Times is just one of the sources that loved Trainor’s song.